ricklove/MemPuzzle/www/Notes/WorkHours.md

 - Use a custom handwriting font

+### 5:45-5:54

+- Wait for custom font to load

 ---

 # TODO

+- Wait for custom font to load for first word
 - Spread Out Pieces
 - Cache puzzle pieces as images (to prevent recalculating clip path each render)